๐ Dog Business Models

 - Staff-intensive operations

-Today's most successful dog businesses don't just provide services—they create experiences.
+Today's top dog businesses don't just provide services.
+They create experiences.
 Modern pet owners view their dogs as family members deserving of enriching activities and social opportunities.

 Target Customer Segments